jeremysquires/shipsim/README.md

 >

 If different data should be passed to the application, use the command line interface to pass in the new file name.
+This is a workaround due to mix run attempting to process everything as script files unless code is evaled using the -e option.

 >
-> `mix run -e "ShipSim.CLI.main System.argv" -- --file test/TestData.json`
+> `mix run -e "ShipSim.CLI.main System.argv" -- test/TestData.json`
+>
+> `mix run -e "ShipSim.CLI.main System.argv" -- --help`
 >

 ## Debug